vegawidget/ggvega/dev/DSC-2019/dsc.md

             population size – cannot capture this because it happens outside the ggplot object.
           - Can we use (create?) a `stat_order()` to do this??

+**Limitations in Vega-Lite**:

+  - Temporal values: In R, a `POSIX.ct` object has access to a timezone database via the operating system.
+In JavaScript, a `Date` object has access only to the timezone of the browser and UTC.
+The Vega-Lite `temporal` type is based on the JavaScript `Date` type, so its access to timezone information is similarly limited.

+This becomes a problem if the timezone of the data does not match the timezone of the browser; this would not be an uncommon situation.

+There are workarounds, but they involve compromises.

+  - There is a lot of flexibility in specifying interactions (which is good), but not a lot of support for signifying the presence of interactivity or showing how it is expected to work.
+This is an area where Plotly has an advantage.

+  - Related, Vega-Lite selections do not work well on mobile devices.

 <br />